deanturpin/dft/readme.md

 #include <vector>

 // DFT is a discrete Fourier transform implementation using no third-party
 // libraries.
-Libraries generally use optimisations that restrict dimensions of
+Libraries often use optimisations that restrict dimensions of the
-// the sample array (power of two) but without these limitations we can explore
+// sample array (power of two) but without these limitations we can explore the
-// the beauty of the algorithm and apply it to problems where we couldn't use a
+// beauty of the algorithm and apply it to problems where we couldn't use a
 // "fast" implementation.
 It was initially written to study the spectral
 // response of my digeridoo.
 See
 // https://en.wikipedia.org/wiki/Discrete_Fourier_transform for the algorithm.